17th – 24th March

 Northumberland enjoys a surprisingly fair climate.
 Prevailing westerly winds mean that the east coast lies in the rain-shadow of northern England’s Pennine hills, with superb dawn light not uncommon.

 We will aim to capture the very best of the light and the resultant photographic opportunities.
 Weather permitting, we will be up in time to shoot dawn each day.
-Because we are shooting just before mid-winter the angle of the light will be interesting all day long.
+As we will be there in March, the sun never gets very high in the sky and the light remains interesting throughout the day.

-In order to get the best learning experience, time will be dedicated each day to post processing and critiquing of images.
+To further enhance the learning experience, some time will be dedicated each day to post-processing and critiquing of participants' images.

 All transport during workshop